sl237-lee/sl237-lee.github.io/projects/qvc_unified_data_foundation/README.md

 # QVC Unified Vendor Data Foundation (Azure Demo)

-This project simulates how **QVC’s Social Commerce data engineering team** could build a unified foundation that integrates marketing and engagement data from multiple vendors — **TikTok, Meta, and YouTube** — into a single governed and analytics-ready data platform on **Azure**.
+This project simulates how **QVC’s Social Commerce data engineering team** could build a unified foundation that integrates marketing and engagement data from multiple vendors ex: **TikTok, Meta, and YouTube**  into a single governed and analytics-ready data platform on **Azure**.

 It demonstrates how to:
 - Ingest and normalize **multi-vendor campaign data**